 In November 2000, Judge Teodosio was elected to serve on Summit County Council and won re-election in 2004.
 He was elected as President of Council in 2003 and was twice chosen to serve as Vice President.
 While on Council, he chaired the Finance, Public Works and Public Safety Committees and served as Vice Chairman of the Planning, Buildings and Economic Development Committee.
 As a Councilman, Judge Teodosio chaired the Summit County Predatory Lending Task Force and sponsored many pieces of legislation, including the creation of the Summit County Office of Consumer Affairs.

-Judge Teodosio was, and remains, deeply involved in our community.
-He currently serves on the Akron Civic Theater Board of Directors; the Akron Zoo Board of Trustees; the Rebuilding Together Advisory Board; the Stow Schools Foundation Board; and the Summit County Criminal Justice Advisory Board.
-In the past, he has served on the Walsh Jesuit High School Board of Trustees; the Summit County Consumer Affairs Board; the Akron/Summit Convention & Visitor's Bureau Board of Trustees; the Summit County Board of Control; the Summit County Audit Committee; the Summit County Investment Advisory Board; the Youth Leadership and the Adult Leadership Committees of the Stow-Munroe Falls Chamber of Commerce; and the Board of Directors at Community Support Services.
-He participates annually as a celebrity chef at the "Men Who Cook" and "Grapes and Gourmet Guys" benefit events.
-Judge Teodosio is a member of the Italian-American Citizen's Club, the Sons of Italy, AHEPA, the Acker-Moore Memorial Post and the Hibernians Club.
+Judge Teodosio is deeply involved in our community.
+He currently serves on the Akron Civic Theater Board of Directors; the Akron Zoo Board of Trustees; the Stow Schools Foundation Board; and the Summit County Criminal Justice Advisory Board.
+He is a Silver Life Member of the NAACP.
+He has served on the Rebuilding Together Advisory Board, the Walsh Jesuit High School Board of Trustees; the Summit County Consumer Affairs Board; the Akron/Summit Convention & Visitor's Bureau Board of Trustees; the Summit County Board of Control; the Summit County Audit Committee; the Summit County Investment Advisory Board; and the Board of Directors at Community Support Services.